ZurichNLP/mtrain/README.md

 ### Translation with a trained Nematus model

-For using your trained Nematus engine for translating a segment, choose the respecive backend, GPU and preallocated memory:
+For using your trained Nematus engine for translating a segment, choose the Nematus backend, device and preallocated memory:

 ```sh
 echo "Consistency is the last refuge of the unimaginative." | mtrans ~/my_engine en fr --backend nematus --device_trans cuda0 --preallocate_trans 0.1